AndreasThinks/obsidian-to-quarto-exporter/readme.md

 ### Manual Installation

 1. Download `main.js`, `manifest.json`, and `styles.css` (if available) from the latest release in the GitHub repository.
-2. Create a new folder named `obsidian-to-quarto-exporter` in your vault's plugins folder: `<vault>/.obsidian/plugins/`
+2. Create a new folder named `quarto-exporter` in your vault's plugins folder: `<vault>/.obsidian/plugins/`
 3. Move the downloaded files into the `obsidian-to-quarto-exporter` folder.
 4. Reload Obsidian
 5. If prompted about Safe Mode, you can disable safe mode and enable the plugin.